emtee40/converter-uup/readme.md

 ### Requirements
 This script uses the following commands to do its work:
+ * aria2c - to download the required files
  * cabextract - to extract cabs
  * wimlib-imagex - to export files from metadata ESD
  * chntpw - to modify registry of first index of boot.wim